 Marjoke won an Arts Council Bursary for her design for The Tempest and was a member of the English Design Exhibition at the Prague Quadrennial 1995, which was awarded the Gold medal.
 In 2008 she won the Suffolk Open Studios Art Prize and was runner up in 2009.

 Currently she works in the drama department at Ipswich School as well as concentrating on her artwork and has recently completed an MA (Distinction) at the Cambridge School of Art, Anglia Ruskin Univeristy in Children’s Book Illustration.

-In October 2019, Marjoke makes her debut with Northern Ballet, designing the sets for the children's ballet, Little Red Riding Hood which tours across the UK and to the Linbury Theatre, ROH, London and returns to the stage in 2021.
+In October 2019, Marjoke made her debut with Northern Ballet, designing the sets for the children's ballet, Little Red Riding Hood which tours across the UK and to the Linbury Theatre, ROH, London and returns to the stage in 2021.
 In spring, 2022, she designed Eastern Angles' touring production of Booming Voices written and directed by Ivan Cutting in which Marjoke captures the magic of the Norfolk/Suffolk broads.